-You’re eager to apply to nursing or postsecondary health science school, but you must first pass the ATI TEAS Exam!
+You’re eager to apply to nursing or postsecondary health science school, but you must pass the ATI TEAS Exam first.
 What is this test that stands between you and your dream school?
-You are still wondering how long is the TEAS test and how to organize your time during the test.
-Learn everything you need to know about TEAS test time in this article.
+If you are still wondering how long is the TEAS test and how to organize your time during the test, learn everything you need to know about TEAS test time in this article.

 How does the TEAS Test Length affect your Performance?

-The ATI TEAS exam 5.0 is a timed assessment test designed to evaluate the fundamental academic prerequisites in pre-nursing students in the United States.
+In any standardized test, time is a critical factor, and the TEAS is no exception.
+The ATI TEAS exam is a timed assessment test designed to evaluate the fundamental academic prerequisites in pre-nursing students in the United States.
 The nursing program colleges use the results of the tests, as well as the candidates’ other academic records and credentials while assessing applications.

 How many sections, questions, and question types are there in the TEAS 5.0 test?